getsentry/sentry-javascript-node-native-stacktrace/README.md

 The module also provides a means to create a watchdog system to track event loop blocking via periodic heartbeats.
 When the time from the last heartbeat crosses a threshold, JavaScript stack traces can be captured.

-The heartbeats can optionally include state information which is included with the corresponding stack trace.
+For Node.js >= v24, this module can also capture state from `AsyncLocalStorage` at the time of stack trace capture, which can help provide context on what the thread was working on when it became blocked.

 This native module is used for Sentry's
 [Event Loop Blocked Detection](https://docs.sentry.io/platforms/javascript/guides/nextjs/configuration/event-loop-block/)